sonkayla/CodePath---Unit-1/README.md

 Submitted by: **Kayla Son**

-**MyStory** is an app that introduces myself, revealing ome basic info about me as well as my hobbies and my current music taste that is sectioned.
-Users can click on hany of the three catergories to learn more detail about me.
+**MyStory** is an app that is a simplified profile page about you or a fictional character of your choosing.
+The initial screen of this app has a few high-level context items about the person/thing.
+Users are able to tap into those items to reveal more information about them.

 Time spent: **5** hours spent in total